I'm a former Civil Servant, with a Masters degree in Counselling and Psychotherapy,

 Will everything I say be kept confidential?

 Confidentiality is one of the great benefits of counselling.
 You can say things to me that you can't say to the people in your life, knowing it'll go no further.
-But I can't promise 100% confidentiality, because as I say in my contract, there are some situations where the law requires disclosure.
-However, such instances are rare, and usually only happen after talking to the person concerned.
+But I can't promise 100% confidentiality, because there are some situations where the law requires disclosure.
+Such instances are rare, however, and usually only happen after talking to the person concerned.

 Can a friend or relative be in the session with me?